Ruttkat/Twobirds/README.md

 This is a simple solver for the word game twobirds.
 It works with the same dictionaries as the [wordbase-solver](https://github.com/relet/wordbase-solver).
 It is not completed, as I find the game not actually that interesting to analyze.

+## Game files

+As with the wordbase solver, the game supports arbitrary size game boards.
+They consist of lines of lower case letters.
+The following special characters are supported:

+ * A dot `.` represents a blank tile.
+ * An uppercase letter represents a bonus (golden) tile.

 ## Puzzles

 Currently, there are two types of python scripts: